apptainer/singularity-userdocs/singularity_and_docker.rst

 Locally Available Images: Stored Archives
 ------------------------------------------

 Singularity containers can also be built at the command line from Docker images stored locally as ``tar`` files.
-Suppose, for example, ``lolcow.tar`` is locally stored archive in the *current* working directory; then the contents of this archive can be revealed as follows:
+Suppose, for example, ``lolcow.tar`` is a locally stored archive in the *current* working directory; then the contents of this archive can be revealed as follows:

 .. code-block:: none